ajaxian79/algorithms/docs/manacher.md

 Polynomial rolling hash with two moduli kills almost all collisions in practice.

 Iterative DFS with an explicit stack avoids recursion-limit issues.

+Heap when you only need top-k; full sort is wasted work.